Brazil vs Morroco World Cup Odds and Predictions

 The squad has never lacked quality, but successive Brazilian coaches have repeatedly failed to unlock its potential.
 Brazil has now turned to its first foreign coach in a bid to end the trophy drought.
 Carlo Ancelotti is one of the most successful managers of all time.
 He has won the Champions League five times, which is a record for a manager, along with domestic titles in Spain, Italy, England, France, and Germany.

 It’s easy to see why Brazil is among the favorites to win the World Cup.
-Kalshi has 9.5% on the Brazilians, but traders at Polymarket are more bearish.
-Brazil trades at 8.6% on Polymarket, where the majority of trading volume on this market is concentrated.
-That leaves the Seleção well behind Spain, England, France, and Argentina in traders’ estimations.
+They’re trading at 7.8% on Kalshi and 8.4% on Polymarket, where the majority of trading volume on this market is concentrated.
+That leaves the Seleção behind France, Spain, England, Portugal, and Argentina in traders’ estimations, but they’re ahead of big teams like Germany and the Netherlands.

 Here’s the bear case: Brazil had an underwhelming record in qualifying, with just eight wins from 18 games.
 It finished below Argentina, Ecuador, Colombia, and Uruguay in the South American group.
 It hasn’t won Copa América since 2019, and it has consistently flopped at the World Cup.
 The Samba Boys also lack an elite playmaker in midfield.
-There are lots of contenders to lead the line in attack, including Matheus Cunha, Richarlison, and João Pedro, but none of them are world-class strikers.
+There are lots of contenders to lead the line in attack, including Matheus Cunha and Igor Thiago, but none of them are world-class strikers.
+Neymar, the all-time leading scorer for Brazil, is in the squad, but he’s well past his peak, while youngsters like Endrick and Rayan are still raw.
 Yet there’s still the sense that Brazil is capable of more than its recent results suggest, and Ancelotti may be the man to unlock it.

 Group draw and tournament path